 When we are transparent we open ourselves up to both positive and negative feedback, we run the risk that by admitting when there are failures as well as successes potential clients will come to believe that we produce sub standard dogs and we will miss out on great homes for our puppies.

-However, we do deeply believe that in order for people to recognize breeding dogs as valuable, complex, skill that require practice, that we must be transparent about what we do and why we do it.
-Our hope is that this will increase respect for the work done by those who breed the dogs people want to share their lives with while decreasing the expectation of perfection that so permeates the world of dogs.
+However, we do deeply believe that in order for people to recognize breeding dogs as a valuable, complex, skill that require practice, that we must be transparent about what we do and why we do it.
+Our hope is that this will increase respect for the work done by the breeders who produce the dogs people want to share their lives with while decreasing the expectation of perfection that so permeates the world of dogs.

 So, Once the decision was made to remove the line, how do we move forward while standing by our core values?

 1. We only removed this bloodline after careful consideration and after consulting with several trusted breeder friends.
-We first considered ways to breed around, then breed out, the problems we were seeing before deciding that was not the best option.
+We first considered and even tried ways to breed around, then breed out, the problems we were seeing before deciding that was not an effective option.

 2. We notified everyone who had a first degree relative and explained the situation, we extended our usual 24 month orthopedic warranty to a lifetime orthopedic warranty, and did our best to allay fears, and offer preventive suggestions.